darrylsosborne/amazon-efs-workshop/workshop/3-performance/README.md

 sudo mkdir -p /mnt/efs/touch/${job_name}/{1..32}

 time seq 1 32 | sudo parallel --will-cite -j 32 touch /mnt/efs/touch/${job_name}/{}/deleteme.{1..32};

 ```

 - How long did it take?
 - Why is this so much faster than all the tests above?
-Is still generated the same number of files on the same file system.
+It still generated the same number of files on the same file system.

 ### 3.6.
 Generate data using dd